You are here

 Oak Ridge’s EM program removes outdated and contaminated facilities at ORNL to improve safety and create room for new buildings that conduct the Department’s missions in science, energy efficiency, and national security.

 Our goal is to achieve a clean, modernized, and reindustrialized Oak Ridge.
-We are accomplishing this by prioritizing risks and selecting projects that remove these risks and other barriers to safe, thriving research and industrial areas.
+We are accomplishing this by prioritizing risks and selecting projects that remove these risks and other barriers to safe, thriving research and national security areas.

 The local EM program is conducting environmental cleanup at three diverse sites—the East Tennessee Technology Park, the Oak Ridge National Laboratory, and the Y-12 National Security Complex.
 Each has its own missions and challenges, and our employees are working on projects that will help each site transform to achieve its full potential toward DOE missions and economic development.

 At the East Tennessee Technology Park, EM is removing old, hazardous Manhattan and Cold War-era buildings across the 2,200 acre site to allow private industry to develop and invest in the site.
-Before cleanup began in 1996, the site had more than 600 buildings, but our federal and contactor workforce have dramatically reduced the footprint by removing three of the five sprawling gaseous diffusion plants that covered millions of square feet.
-These buildings included numerous radiological contaminants from decades of uranium enrichment and production.
+Before cleanup began in 1996, the site had more than 600 buildings, and many of them were contaminated from previous operations at the site.
+However, our federal and contactor workforce have dramatically reduced the footprint and are working to complete cleanup by 2020.
 As the EM program cleans out and demolishes these facilities, the real estate becomes more attractive to the private sector, especially considering the site has existing infrastructure that meets industrial companies’ needs.
 Ultimately, cleanup at the East Tennessee Technology Park is paving the way for private industry growth in the region that can bolster the local economy.

 The Y-12 National Security Complex is vital to the national security of the United States.
 Employees at the site conduct numerous operations that help secure our country and eliminate risks across the globe.
-However, the site currently has safety concerns, due to mercury in groundwater, and barriers to efficient operations, due to aged facilities.
-To modernize the site to meet the demands of 21st century protection and operations, EM is scheduled to remove 100 excess buildings and remove more than 700,000 pounds of mercury from groundwater.
-Our goals are to complete legacy cleanup and mercury remediation, demolish dilapidated facilities to reduce the high security area footprint, and modernize the site allowing Y-12 to incorporate new facilities and missions.
+However, the site currently has safety concerns, due to deteriorating, contaminated facilities and mercury in the soil and groundwater.
+To modernize the site to meet the demands of 21st century protection and operations, EM is scheduled to demolish almost 100 excess buildings and capture and remove more than 700,000 pounds of mercury from the environment.
+EM’s goals are to complete legacy cleanup and mercury remediation, demolish dilapidated facilities to reduce the high security area footprint, and modernize the site allowing Y-12 to incorporate new facilities for its missions.